 Description: Adults are typically 11 to 22 inches (28 to 56.8 cm) long but can reach up to 29 inches (74 cm) in length.
 They have a flattened head and body with wrinkly skinfolds on the sides of their body and a keeled tail.
 Hellbenders can be gray, yellow to greenish-brown, dark brown or almost black in color.
 The body may have vague to conspicuous dark dorsal blotches.

 Occurrence on Military Lands

-Confirmed Potential
+Confirmed

-Confirmed present on Up to an additional 5
+Confirmed present on

-several military military installations
+several military

-installations in across its range.
+installations in

 Kentucky, Missouri

 and Tennessee.